aep5142/H1B-Analysis/README.md

 # H1-B Sponsors Search:

 Being an international student is hard.
-Besides having to study in a foreing language, most of us need to create a new network to find a job or intership, while there are many companies that don't sponsor international people.
+Besides having to study in a foreing language, most of us need to create a new network to find a job or intership, while there are many companies that don't post their vacants in job boards nor sponsor international people.

 To make life easier to international students, I developed a seamless tool to find the companies that sponsor H1-B visas for international students.
 You can search by State, Industry and company name.